 We built Curvo to remove all the complexities of investing in ETFs.
 And it also solves the problems of investing just in VWCE:

-- Diversified portfolio built for you: when you download the Curvo app, you're asked questions through which your risk profile and capacity for taking that risk are determined.
+- Diversified portfolio built for you: When you download the Curvo app, you're asked questions through which your risk profile and capacity for taking that risk are determined.
 You’re then assigned a balanced portfolio that's suited to you and your goals.
+All portfolios are managed by NNEK, a Dutch investment firm licensed by the Dutch regulator (AFM).

-- Fractional shares: when you’re buying an ETF like VWRL or VWCE through a broker, you have to buy whole units.
+- Fractional shares: When you’re buying an ETF like VWRL or VWCE through a broker, you have to buy whole units.
 Thich means you'll always have some cash left on the side that's not working for you.
-With Curvo, all your money is invested, down to the latest cent.
+Through the Curvo app, your investments with NNEK support fractional shares and all your money is invested, down to the latest cent.

 Due to the 30% tax on dividends, it’s quite obvious that you shouldn't buy the VWRL ETF if you reside in Belgium.
 If you have a long-term horizon in mind and want to go "all in" in a 100% stocks portfolio, it’s better to go for Vanguard’s VWCE ETF.

-But if you want a more balanced portfolio, or your ethical values are important to you when investing, or if you simply don't want to manage your own investments through a broker, then Curvo is a good option.
+But if you want a more balanced portfolio, or your ethical values are important to you when investing, or if you simply don't want to manage your own investments through a broker, then invest with NNEK through Curvo is a good option.
 We built Curvo to take away all the complexities of good investing and we make sure you're set up for success over the long run.